-If you have Amazon Prime, you’re paying for perks like faster delivery, their Prime Video streaming service and more.
+If you have Amazon Prime, you’re paying for perks like faster delivery, the Prime Video streaming service and more.
 With a Prime membership, you can also get your groceries delivered to your door — for free — with Amazon Fresh.

 I recently ordered groceries from Amazon Fresh to share my experience and give you some tips about grocery delivery.
-In this article, we’ll discuss what you need to know when you order from Amazon Fresh.
+In this article, I’ll discuss what you need to know when you order from Amazon Fresh.

 6 Things to Know About Amazon Fresh Grocery Delivery

 Ordering groceries online means you save time by not going into a store.
 Plus, you can compare prices from different retailers to know if you’re getting a good deal.

 In each section of this article, you’ll find information about Amazon Fresh including a step-by-step guide to placing your order.
 Then you can decide if this grocery delivery service is right for you.

 I went through the Amazon Fresh ordering process to show you exactly how it works and to share tips along the way.
 Here’s what you need to know to get started: